DarienLibrary/website_content/content/_finished/websitehelp/websitehelp.md

 </div>
 <div class="col-md-6">

-### Discovering Events on the New Website
+### Discovering Events on the Website
-Our new website supports better discoverability of events you may like to attend and the ability to track which events interest you.
+Our website makes it easier to find events which you may like to attend and allows you the ability to track events which interest you.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/168831117' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
 <br />
 <br />

-### eBooks & Downloads from Darien Library
+### e-Books & Downloads from Darien Library
 Borrow content from the Library without coming in.
 You can download books, audiobooks, movies, music, magazines, TV shows, and comics.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/168831116' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
 <br />
 <br />

-### How to Log in to the Website
+### How to Log onto the Website
-You will need your email address which you gave the Library when you registered your library card and your library barcode number to log into the new website.
+You will need your email address which you gave the Library when you registered your library card and your library barcode number to log into the website.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/168831122' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>
 <br />
 <br />

-### Book Groups on the New Website
+### Book Groups on the Website
 You will need your email address which you gave the Library when you registered your library card and your library barcode number to log into the new website.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/172936618' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>